 Time does wonderful things to well-maintained musical instruments, so A/B comparisons between vintage and new can be unfair; the neck on the ’72 offered a sofa-comfy feel thanks to wear and the placebo effect of the tint in its finish.
 Also, the old fella weighed 8.75 pounds compared to the reissue’s 9.25, and overall, its feel – whether in the transition from the neck to the back of the headstock or on its body contours – bears the nuances of hand-carving.
 Still, in terms of playability, the Artist Series held its own.
 While Mr. Lee himself came to prefer an oiled neck, the urethane finish on the import wasn’t the least bit tacky (experiences vary based on body chemistry), and the fact its specs so closely mirror the ’72 made it feel “right.”

-The 9.8-pound Ibanez has a mahogany body and laminate-maple neck with 34″ scale, but its nut is a slightly friendlier 1.61″ (41 mm) wide and made from plastic.
+How do they play and sound, head-to-head-to-head?
+The 9.8-pound 40th Anniversary Black Eagle has a mahogany body and laminate-maple neck with 34″ scale, but its nut is a slightly friendlier 1.61″ (41 mm) wide and made from plastic.
 It also has a 9.5″ fretboard radius, and all three use medium/medium jumbo frets; in terms of playability, they felt remarkably similar save for the more-pronounced radius (7.25″) on the ’72.
-Also, their controls are wired identically – front knob is neck-pickup Volume, second is bridge-pickup Volume, and the smaller is master Tone.
+Also, their controls are wired identically – front knob is neck-pickup Volume, second is bridge-pickup Volume, and the smaller one is a master Tone.

 The difference in their sound was easier to discern; plugged into an ohmmeter, Ibanez’s Super J pickups each measured 8K, while the Geddy showed 7K per – very close to the original’s 6.9.
-Head to head (to head) through an amp and 8×10 cab, with both pickups turned up full, the Black Eagle offered a stronger midrange push, perhaps thanks to the mahogany body, while the Geddy rendered the brighter, more-aggressive highs for which the model is famous.
+Through an amp and 8×10 cab and with both pickups turned up full, the Black Eagle offered a stronger midrange push, perhaps thanks to the mahogany body, while the Geddy rendered the brighter, more-aggressive highs for which the model is famous.
 Low-end from both was satisfying – round, piano-like, and ready to dial to taste.
 The ’72 did offer a more-open, “woody” tone – again, age is a blessed thing.
-The Volume and Tone controls all offered very similar roll-off character (for fun, the ’72 added a touch of crackle!).
+The Volume and Tone controls all offered very similar roll-off character (the ’72 added a touch of “character” crackle!).

 To measure their sustain, we timed the ring of an open A note from each by running them through a Focusrite preamp into a desktop workstation.
 Using an average attained after several plucks, the ’72 Jazz rang for 18.1 seconds (on aged strings), while the Geddy Artist held its note 19.7 seconds, the Black Eagle for 17.9.